Two Decades After Dolly, Mammalian Cloning Closes in on Humans

 Dolly's birth, on July 5, 1996, caught everyone by surprise when it was announced months later.
 At the time, most scientists predicted it would be at least 15 to 20 years before the first mammal was cloned.1 There had been little serious discussion of cloning in the scientific communities, though ethicists had raised some concerns.
 But every time they brought up the...

-is the Executive Director of The Center for Bioethics & Human Dignity in Deerfield, Illinois.This article originally appeared in Salvo, Issue #39, Winter 2016 Copyright © 2023 Salvo | www.salvomag.com https://salvomag.com/article/salvo39/sheep-astray
+is the Executive Director of The Center for Bioethics & Human Dignity in Deerfield, Illinois.Get Salvo in your inbox!
+This article originally appeared in Salvo, Issue #39, Winter 2016 Copyright © 2023 Salvo | www.salvomag.com https://salvomag.com/article/salvo39/sheep-astray